Nagacash/naga-films/README.md

 ---

-Open Generative AI is a free, unrestricted, open-source AI image, video, cinema, and lip sync studio that brings unrestricted creative workflows to everyone.
-No content filters, no prompt rejections, no guardrails — just full creative freedom.
-Powered by [Muapi.ai](https://muapi.ai), it supports text-to-image, image-to-image, text-to-video, image-to-video, and audio-driven lip sync generation across models like Flux, Nano Banana, Midjourney, Kling, Sora, Veo, Seedream, Infinite Talk, LTX Lipsync, Wan 2.2, and more — all from a sleek, modern interface you can self-host and customize.
+**Naga Films — Open Generative AI Studio** is the same unrestricted, open-source image/video/cinema/lip-sync stack you know, presented here for **film, post, and generative pipeline** work: no content filters, no prompt rejections — full creative freedom.
+It is powered by [Muapi.ai](https://muapi.ai) and supports text-to-image, image-to-image, text-to-video, image-to-video, and audio-driven lip sync across a wide model catalog (Flux, Kling, Sora-class routes, Veo, Seedream, lip-sync families, Wan, etc.) — inside a UI you can self-host, theme, and extend.

-**Why Open Generative AI instead of other AI Video Platforms?**
+**Why use this distribution (Naga Films)?**
+- **Production posture** — documented for deployment (e.g. Vercel env for OpenRouter) and BYOK flows for collaborators
 - **Unrestricted** — no content filters, no nanny guardrails, no prompt rejections
 - **Free & open-source** — no subscription, no vendor lock-in
 - **Self-hosted** — your data stays on your machine, full creative control